vishaltak/gitlab-development-kit/doc/configuration.md

 These improvements are possible because Vite uses [esbuild](https://esbuild.github.io/) under the hood.
 For more details on the implementation of Vite at GitLab, see the RFC [frontend/rfcs#106](https://gitlab.com/gitlab-org/frontend/rfcs/-/issues/106).

+If you are using Vite, please [leave feedback](https://gitlab.com/gitlab-org/gitlab/-/issues/423851) of your experience.
+There are some known caveats, they are linked to the feedback issue.
+Please make sure to check those.
+There are two caveats worth calling out:

+1. `vite` serves files directly, so ad blockers might [block them based on their name](https://gitlab.com/gitlab-org/gitlab/-/issues/433361).
+   The workaround is to turn ad blockers off for the GDK.
+1. `vite` on Linux watches a lot of files, so you might need to raise the [max_watch_files](https://gitlab.com/gitlab-org/gitlab/-/issues/434329) limit.

 To enable Vite for your GDK:

+1. Ensure that your `gdk` is up to date (`gdk update`)
 1. Ensure the `gdk` is running with webpack.
 1. If you ran `vite` manually before, make sure no process remains.
 1. Enable the Vite feature flag.
 This is needed for some older branches.